 Conversely, if there is no structured workflow.
-However, when we emphasise on a streamlined work process, the communication and proactive involvement of team members at all levels becomes smoother.
+However, when we emphasise a streamlined work process, the communication and proactive involvement of team members at all levels become smoother.

 Working from home allows our team members to work at their own rhythm.
-Any part of the house can be their office and they don’t need to compromise with their comfort.
-There is no inconvenience of commuting miles away to the office which saves time and reduces stress.
+Any part of the house can be their office, and they don’t need to compromise with their comfort.
+There is no inconvenience of commuting miles away to the office, which saves time and reduces stress.
 Our team members often share how they use this additional time to indulge in hobbies or passion projects, which further fuels their productivity.
-When the team members enjoy work and that leads to efficiency, there’s no need for a physical office building.
+When the team members enjoy work, which leads to efficiency, there’s no need for a physical office building.

 Greater work-life balance

 In recent years, the work-life balance has been disrupted for a majority of the working population.
 The pandemic had no less than a chaotic effect on working professionals.
 There was a looming fear of lay-offs.
 People working in bigger cities began relocating to cut their cost of living.
 Organisations struggled to create a system where they could function virtually at the onset of the pandemic.
 People were either adjusting to working alone in the gloom of their homes or amidst the bustle of their families.